Leeds: Media

 Leeds has a local television station called Leeds TV which is required to broadcast 37 hours a week of first-run local programming.
 The station had launched in 2014 as Made in Leeds which launched across the city in 2014.
-A privately owned television station: Leeds Television is run by volunteers and supported by professionals in the media industry.

 Sport

 The city has teams representing all the major national sports.
-Leeds United F.C. is the city's main football club, additional clubs include Guiseley AFC, Farsley Celtic and Garforth Town.
+Leeds United F.C. is the city's main football club, additional clubs include Guiseley AFC, Farsley Celtic, and Garforth Town.

 Leeds United was formed in 1919 and plays at the 37,890-capacity Elland Road Stadium in Beeston.
-The team rejoined the Premier League, following a sixteen-year stint in lower divisions, after they won promotion by winning the EFL Championship in 2019–20.
+The team rejoined the Premier League, following a sixteen-year stint in lower divisions, after they won promotion by winning the EFL Championship in 2019–20, but in the Premier League Season of 2022–23 they got relegated to the Championship again.
+After winning the 2024–25 Championship League, they have once again been promoted to the Premier League.

 Guiseley was formed in 1909 and plays at the 4,000 capacity Nethermoor Park Stadium in Guiseley; the team plays in the Northern Premier League.
 Farsley Celtic was formed in 1908 and plays in the National League North and their stadium is Throstle Nest.

 Garforth Town was formed in 1964 and plays in the Northern Counties East League Premier Division; their stadium is Wheatley Park.

 Leeds Rhinos are the most successful rugby league team in Leeds.
 In 2009, they became first club to be Super League champions three seasons running, giving them their fourth Super League title.

 They play their home games at the Headingley Rugby Stadium.
 Hunslet, based at the John Charles Centre for Sport, play in the Co-Operative Championship One.
 East Leeds and Oulton Raiders play in the National Conference League.
 Bramley Buffaloes (previously Bramley), and Leeds Akkies were members of the Rugby League Conference.

 Leeds Tykes were the foremost rugby union team in Leeds and they previously also played at Headingley.
 They play in National League 1 having been relegated from RFU Championship at the end of the 2019–20 season.
 Otley RUFC are a rugby union club based to the north of the city and compete in National League 2 North, whilst Morley RFC, located in Morley currently play in National Division Three North.

 Headingley Cricket Stadium is home to Yorkshire County Cricket Club which is the most successful cricket team in England, with 33 County Championship wins (including one shared).
 Their main rivals are Lancashire.
 Leeds City Athletic Club competes in the British Athletics League and UK Women's League as well as the Northern Athletics League.